catseye/The-Dossier/article/A Basic Theory of Video Games.md

-So early computers, or at least the kind inside video arcade games and home units that were meant to be hooked up to TVs, often had a significant amount of their electronics dedicated to the problem of generating the video display.
+So early computers, or at least the kind inside video arcade games and home units that were meant to be hooked up to TVs, often had a significant amount of their electronics dedicated to the problem of generating the video signal.

 In fact, to appreciate how video-oriented the early computers were, consider that the Commodore 64's clock speed in North America was